About the Journal

 Journal History

-The journal SOCIOBIOLOGY was founded in 1975 by Dr. David Kistner and published by California State University, Chico, aiming to provide a more timely publication of quality papers by researchers of social animals.
-The serial has grown substantially since it was first published, and due to the growth in computer-based technologies, quality improvement has also been made.
-Over the years, the majority of the papers have dealt with, but are not limited to, the various aspects of the biology of social insects such as bees, wasps, termites, and ants, along with many of the insects associated with them.
+The journal Sociobiology was founded in 1975 by Dr. David Kistner and is published by California State University, Chico, aiming to provide a more timely forum for the publication of high-quality papers by researchers on social animals.
+The serial has grown substantially since its first publication, and, due to advances in computer-based technologies, quality improvements have also been made.
+Over the years, most papers have dealt with, but are not limited to, various aspects of the biology of social insects, including bees, wasps, termites, ants, and many associated species.

 Commencing with Volume 60 (2013), the editorial and production offices were located at Feira de Santana State University in Bahia, Brazil.
-SOCIOBIOLOGY relies on the principles of peer-review manuscript evaluation, scientific excellence of published articles, free-of-charge publication, and open access to all published articles.
+SOCIOBIOLOGY relies on peer-reviewed manuscript evaluation, scientific excellence of published articles, free-of-charge publication, and open access to all published papers.